mmaelicke/scikit-gstat/README.rst

   pip install -r requirements.txt pip install -e .

 **Note:** It can happen that the installation of shapely, numba or numpy is failing using pip.
 Especially on Windows systems.
-Usually, a missing Dll or visual c++ redistributable is the reason.
+Usually, a missing Dll (see eg. `#31 <https://github.com/mmaelicke/scikit-gstat/issues/31>`_) or visual c++ redistributable is the reason.
 These errors are not caused by pip, scikit-gstat or the respective packages and there are a lot of issues in the shapely and numpy repo concerning these problems.
 Usually, the best workaround is to install especially shapely independent from scikit-gstat.
 As far as I know, these problems do not apply if anaconda is used like:

 .. code-block:: bash